 1. INTRODUCTION

-Chickpea (Cicer arietinum L.) is the very important pulse crops grown in 10.2 million hectares with an average production of 7.9 million tonns and an average productivity of 995 kg ha-1, of which about 80% is grown in India FAO (2016).
+Chickpea (Cicer arietinum L.) is the very important pulse crops grown in 10.2 million hectares with an average production of 7.9 million tons and an average productivity of 995 kg ha-1, of which about 80% is grown in India FAO (2016).
 It is also known as gram or Bengal gram and is sometimes known as chana.
 Chickpea is an important pulse crop grown worldwide.
 Looking into the significance of chickpea, as it finds a pride place among pulses across the world and India.

 The chickpea is a legume of the family Fabaceae.
 A high protein seed, it is among the oldest cultivated legumes with 7,500-year-old crop remains found in the Middle East (Bell, 2014).

 Chickpea is the crop of family leguminosae and subfamily papilionaceae.
 It is a self-pollinated crop rich in proteins, carbohydrates and fats and forms a very essential component of the diet of Indian people as most of the Indian’s are vegetarian (Katerji et al., 2001).
 Humans utilize chickpea as fresh immature seed, whole seed, daal or flour.
 Since chickpea is a very important protein rich diet for vegetarian people, it is called as poor man’s meat.
 Additionally, it is abundant in fibre and minerals and it’s lipid fraction is rich in unsaturated fatty acids (Williams and Singh, 1987).
 Chickpea is rich in vitamins (particularly vitamin B) and also helps in increasing soil fertility by fixing atmospheric nitrogen (Kailas and Chaudhary, 2021).
 Chickpea finds a pride place among the pulses grown in our country.
 India is the single largest producer of chickpea within the world (Mallikarjuna et al., 2017; Gaur et al., 2019).
-In India, chickpea occupying part of 8,927,600 hectares with 41,827,500 tones production and also the typical yield is 935.34 kg/hectare (FAOSTAT, 2019).
+In India, chickpea occupying part of 8,927,600 hectares with 41,827,500 tons production and also the typical yield is 935.34 kg/hectare (FAOSTAT, 2019).

 Several insect pests including moths are severe damage to chickpea during the different stages of growth.
 They are different orders of insects, such as Hemiptera, Coleoptera, Lepidoptera, Isopteran and others.
-Among the insect order Lepidoptera is one of the most important and second most after coleopteran (Sidhu, 2023).
+Among the insect order Lepidoptera is one of the most important and second most after Coleopteran (Sidhu, 2023).

 The order Lepidoptera is insects that include suborder Glossata (moths and butterflies) that are one of the main and largest groups phytophagous of insects (Scoble 1992).
 More than 162,000 described species is the largest among the insect orders (Van Nieukerken et al., 2011; Singh, 2024a) and they also have a major impact as a pest of forest and agroecosystem (Beeson, 1941, Dhaliwal et al., 2010 Swafvankananchery, et al. 2020).

-Moths are nocturnal, holometabolous, phytophagous insects that provide important ecosystem services like pollination of crepuscular and night flowering plants (Kendrick, 2002; Lees and Zilli, 2019; Singh et al., 2022), as well as serving as prey in the food chain (MacGregor et al., 2015, Wagner et al., 2021; Paunikar, et al., 2021; 2023).
+Moths are nocturnal, holometabolous, phytophagous insects that provide important ecosystem services like pollination of crepuscular and night flowering plants (Kendrick, 2002; Lees and Zilli, 2019; Singh et al., 2022), as well as serving as prey in the food chain (MacGregor et al., 2015, Wagner et al., 2021; Paunikar et al., 2021; 2023).
 Moths have a wide range of species and can adapt to almost any climatic situation, making them one of the most successful animals on the planet (Kitching, et al., 2000; Kendrick, 2002; Sekhon, 2015).
 More than 90% of all lepidopterans on the planet are members of this polyphyletic insect group, and a considerable number of moth species, mainly from tropical locations, are still waiting to be discovered and named (Heppner, 2008; Singh, et al., 2024; Paunikar and Nair, 2025ab).

-India also exhibits a very rich assemblage with over 12,000 species of moths (Chandra and Nema, 2007; Singh, et al., 2024a).
+India also exhibits a very rich assemblage with over 12,000 species of moths (Chandra and Nema, 2007; Singh et al., 2024a).
 In Madhya Pradesh and Chhattisgarh includes 313 species/subspecies of moths belonging to 221 genera and 25 families (Chandra and Nema, 2007).